wp-plugins/liferex-slider/readme.txt

 = Install by Search =

 * From your WordPress dashboard, choose 'Add New' under the 'Plugins' category.
-* Search for 'Nivo Image Slider' a plugin will come called 'Nivo Image Slider by Sayful Islam' and Click 'Install Now' and confirm your installation by clicking 'ok'
+* Search for 'LifeRex Image Slider' a plugin will come called 'liferex Image Slider by Kamruzzaman jibon' and Click 'Install Now' and confirm your installation by clicking 'ok'
 * The plugin will download and install.
 Just click 'Activate Plugin' to activate it.

 = Install by ZIP File =

 * From your WordPress dashboard, choose 'Add New' under the 'Plugins' category.
 * Select 'Upload' from the set of links at the top of the page (the second link)
-* From here, browse for the zip file included in your plugin titled 'nivo-image-slider.zip' and click the 'Install Now' button
+* From here, browse for the zip file included in your plugin titled 'liferex-image-slider.zip' and click the 'Install Now' button
 * Once installation is complete, activate the plugin to enable its features.

 = Install by FTP =

-* Find the directory titles 'nivo-image-slider' and upload it and all files within to the plugins directory of your WordPress install (WORDPRESS-DIRECTORY/wp-content/plugins/) [e.g. www.yourdomain.com/wp-content/plugins/]
+* Find the directory titles 'liferex-image-slider' and upload it and all files within to the plugins directory of your WordPress install (WORDPRESS-DIRECTORY/wp-content/plugins/) [e.g. www.yourdomain.com/wp-content/plugins/]
 * From your WordPress dashboard, choose 'Installed Plugins' option under the 'Plugins' category
 * Locate the newly added plugin and click on the 'Activate' link to enable its features.

-== Frequently Asked Questions ==
-Do you have questions or issues with Nivo Images Slider?
-[Ask for support here.](http://wordpress.org/support/plugin/nivo-image-slider)

-== Screenshots ==

-1. Screenshot of Nivo Images Slider Custom Post.
-2. Screenshot of Nivo Images Slider Custom Post Catagory.
-3. Screenshot of Nivo Images Slider on Page.

 == Changelog ==